WestShore Plaza

 WestShore Plaza is a shopping mall located in the Westshore business district of Tampa, Florida, developed by Albert L. Manley of Boston, MA.
 WestShore Plaza was opened in 1967 and was touted as Tampa's first shopping center that was fully air-conditioned.
 WestShore houses many specialty shops including Francesca's Collection, LOFT, New Balance, H&M, Old Navy, Sunglass Hut, and more.
 The property is owned and managed by Washington Prime Group.

-The mall's anchors are JCPenney and an AMC movie theater, with three vacant anchors last occupied by Sears, Dick's Sporting Goods and Macy's.
+The mall's anchors are JCPenney and an AMC movie theater.
+One anchor tenant is currently under construction and set to open as Wolf Gym in the former Dick’s sporting Goods space.
+There are also two vacant anchors last occupied by Sears and Macy's.
 Restaurants include P.F.
 Chang's China Bistro, Grimaldi's Pizzeria, Irish 31, the Bay Area's only Maggiano's Little Italy, Seasons 52 and there is also a kids play area near JCPenney.
 A nursing room can be found in the women's restroom and baby changing stations in all restrooms.